 Ultimately it won’t make a huge difference which one you pick, but like I always recommend, if you can fit the 12″ in your vehicle, buy that one.
 The reason why is that there’s no substitute for cone size.
 A bigger subwoofer can move more air and hence produce a bit more bass sound and volume, sometimes with more impact.

-Interestingly enough, there doesn’t seem to be much difference, if any, in costs between the 2 models depending where you shop.
+Interestingly enough, there doesn’t seem to be much difference, if any, in costs between the 2 models depending on where you shop.
 However, as I’m reviewing (mainly) the P300-12 I’ll refer to that here.
 Expect to pay close to $200 if you shop smart.
 Otherwise you could end up spending an extra $50 dollars elsewhere.

 One note about Rockford Fosgate and the specifications

-Rockford Fosgate provides industry-standardized Consumer Electronics Association (CEA) ratings for the performance of their amplifiers and speakers.
+Rockford Fosgate provides industry-standard Consumer Electronics Association (CEA) ratings for the performance of their amplifiers and speakers.
 What this means to you is that they’re not inflated (or made up!) numbers like you’ll find with many other brands – they’re reliable and accurate.

 Klippel is a speaker certification program Rockford Fosgate uses to deliver some of the best subwoofers on the market.
 The CEA-2006 standard was established to assist consumers with the misleading power ratings that have plagued the industry for decades and mislead consumers.
 A handful of industry-leading car audio companies support these reliable means of rating their products.